-Velocity and Virgin Australia partners with Singapore Airlines, SilkAir, Delta Airlines, Etihad, Virgin Atlantic, Hong Kong Airlines, Beijing Capital Airlines, Tianjin Airlines, Hainan Airlines, South African Airways, Hawaiian Airlines, Alitalia, FlyPelican and Tigerair.
+Velocity and Virgin Australia partner with Singapore Airlines, SilkAir, Delta Air Lines, Etihad Airways, Virgin Atlantic, Hong Kong Airlines, Beijing Capital Airlines, Tianjin Airlines, Hainan Airlines, South African Airways, Hawaiian Airlines, Alitalia, FlyPelican and Tigerair.

 This means in the majority of cases, you can earn Velocity Points and Status Credits while flying with them, as well as redeem points for reward seats.

 Which airlines can you use Velocity points with?

 You can use your Velocity Points online with Virgin Australia, Delta, Etihad, Singapore Airlines, SilkAir, Hainan Airlines and Hong Kong Airlines.

 You will have to ring the contact centre at 13 67 89 to book Virgin Atlantic, Hawaiian Airlines, South African Airways, Alitalia and Beijing Capital Airlines flights.

 For online bookings, simply enter your origin and destination, and click ‘Use Points + Pay’.

 In this Sydney to London search, both Singapore Airlines and Etihad results show up, although a business reward seat is only available for the former at 139,000 Velocity Points.

 Here is a snapshot of how many points you could earn from Velocity partner airlines.